daniel-wojahn/tibetan-text-metrics/README.md

 ## Approach & Metrics

-- **Normalized Syntactic Distance**: Measures how different the grammatical structures are between texts, normalized for text length.
-This captures structural similarity and is robust to content variation.
+This tool uses several complementary approaches to compare Tibetan texts:

-- **Weighted Jaccard Similarity**: Measures vocabulary overlap, giving more weight to linguistically important parts of speech (customizable in `metrics.py`).
-This highlights meaningful lexical similarities.
+- **Syntactic Distance (Normalized):** Measures how similarly two texts are structured grammatically.
+A low score means the sentence structures are alike; a high score means they are quite different.
+This highlights differences in style or editing.

-- **Normalized LCS**: Identifies the longest common subsequence of words, normalized for text length.
-This metric finds shared sequential patterns and is Cython-optimized for speed.
+- **Weighted Jaccard Similarity:** Calculates how much important vocabulary (especially nouns and verbs) is shared between texts.
+A higher score means the texts use similar vocabulary; a lower score means they focus on different things.

-- **Pattern Recognition**: Analyzes n-gram patterns in both words and POS tags, using cosine similarity to compare pattern usage between texts.
-Parallel processing and Cython optimization make this efficient even for large corpora.
+- **Normalized LCS (Longest Common Subsequence):** Finds the longest sequence of words that appears in both texts, even if there are gaps.
+A longer shared sequence suggests similar or copied passages; a shorter one means more differences.

-- **N-gram pattern analysis**: Instead of just counting which phrases or sequences are shared, this method looks at how frequently each sequence appears in each text.
-It then compares these overall patterns, so even if two texts do not have many identical phrases, they can still be considered similar if they use language in a similar way.
-This helps identify stylistic or structural resemblance, even when the texts are not direct copies.
+- **Pattern Recognition (N-gram Analysis):** Looks for repeating patterns of words or grammatical tags (like pairs or triplets).
+If two texts use similar patterns often, they may be stylistically or structurally related, even if the exact words differ.
+This helps identify stylistic or structural resemblance, not just direct copying.

-- **Principal Component Analysis (PCA)**: Combines multiple metrics into an intuitive, multi-dimensional visualization of textual relationships.
-Includes adaptive cluster detection and outlier identification.
+- **Principal Component Analysis (PCA):** Combines the above metrics into a multi-dimensional visualization, helping you spot clusters, similarities, and outliers among texts and chapters.

-- **Visualizations**: Generates heatmaps for each metric to help identify clusters and similarities among texts and chapters.
+- **Visualizations:** Generates heatmaps for each metric to help you quickly see which texts or chapters are most similar or different.

 ### Why These Metrics?
 - **Content-level analysis** (e.g., word2vec, BERT, etc.) is not yet reliable for Tibetan due to limited resources and training data.